-Figure 8 presents the scintillation pulse height spectra for the PVA thin film as a baseline, along with the ZnS, CdS, and ZnS/CdS: Ag nanocomposites (composed of polymer and scintillation filler) under alpha irradiation.
+Figure 8 presents the scintillation pulse height

+spectra for the PVA thin film as a baseline, along with the ZnS, CdS, and ZnS/CdS: Ag nanocomposites (composed of polymer and scintillation filler) under alpha irradiation.
 The count rate intensity for the Ag-doped ZnS/CdS nanocomposite films was significantly higher than that of the pure ZnS and CdS samples.

+Fig. 7.
+IBIL spectrum of pure samples and Ag-doped ZnS/CdS nanocomposite

-This indicates that the ZnS/CdS: Ag filler plays a crucial role in the detection response and overall count rate.
-Incorporating ZnS and CdS nanoparticles into the hybrid film enhanced both the position and intensity of the central peak in the count rate.
+This indicates that the ZnS/CdS: Ag filler is crucial in the detection response and overall count rate.
+Incorporating ZnS and CdS nanoparticles into the hybrid film enhanced the position and intensity of the central peak in the count rate.
 The observed interaction between the nanoparticles and alpha particles appears to boost the production of scintillation light in the Ag-doped ZnS/CdS nanocomposite.
 This finding suggests that the nanocomposite can effectively convert invisible ionizing radiation into visible photons, making it a promising candidate for radiation sensing in future optical and medical applications.
-The procedure for measuring alpha radiation detection was conducted according to the schematic setup shown in Figure 9.
+The measuring alpha radiation detection procedure was conducted according to the schematic setup shown in Figure 9.